Economy of Bihar: Mauryan

-The Magadha economy, under the Mauryan Royal Government, depended mainly on agriculture and the state owned large farm lands for cultivation.
-The other income of the state came from the taxes levied on agriculture, land, trade, and products such as handicrafts.
-Mauryan agriculture had two types of landholdings.
-One of these types was the Rashtra type, which was the direct descendant of the holdings of the former tribal oligarchies who had been subjugated in pre-Mauryan times.
+The economy of the ancient Kingdom of Magadha, under the Mauryan government, depended mainly on agriculture, and the state owned large tracts of farmland for cultivation.
+The state's other income came from taxes levied on agriculture, land, trade, and products such as handicrafts.

+Mauryan agriculture featured two types of landholdings.
+One type was Rashtra, a direct descendant of the holdings of former tribal oligarchies who had been subjugated in pre-Mauryan times.
 The Rashtra landholdings were independent of the state machinery in their internal functioning and administration.
-Their only obligation was the regular payment of the Rashtra taxes to the state.
-The second major type of landholdings was the Sita landholdings.
-These were formed by clearing forests with the help of the tribesmen whose tribal way of life had been systematically annihilated by the Mauryan statecraft.
-Rice, Wheat, Coarse grains, Sesame, Pepper, Saffron, Pulses, Linseed, mustard, vegetables and fruits of various kinds and sugarcane were grown on the cleared land.
-The state owned huge farms and these were cultivated by slaves and farm laborers.
-Water reservoirs and dams were built during this period and they were measured and distributed.
-The chief industries were mining, metallurgy, jewellery, pot making, and textile work.
-Trade was often regulated by the state.
-Artisans and the craftsmen were specially protected by the state and any offences against them were severely punished.
-Guilds were powerful institutions during this period and they provided economic, political and judicial powers to craftsmen.
-The chief of the guild was called the Jesthaka.
+Their only obligation was regular payment of Rashtra taxes to the state.

+The second major type of landholdings was Sita.
+These holdings were formed by clearing forests with the help of tribespeople whose way of life had been systematically annihilated by Mauryan statecraft.
+Rice, wheat, coarse grains, sesame, pepper, saffron, pulses, linseed, mustard, vegetables, fruits of various kinds, and sugar cane – all were grown on the cleared land.
+The state owned large farms, which were cultivated by enslaved people and farm labourers.
+Water reservoirs and dams were built during this period, and water was measured and distributed.

+The chief industries of the time were mining, metallurgy, jewellery, pot making, and textile work.
+The state often regulated trade.
+The state especially protected artisans and craftsmen, and any offences against them were severely punished.
+Guilds were powerful institutions during this period, conferring economic, political, and judicial power on artisans.
+The chief of a guild was called the Jesthaka.
 A few guilds issued their own coins.
 These guilds also made donations to learned Brahmans and to the destitute.

-The Mauryan empire supplied western countries with indigo and other medicinal substances, like cotton and silk.
-Trade was carried out in both land and sea.
-Godowns (eastern word for warehouses) were built and special provisions were made to protect the trade routes.
-The state controlled the weights and measures.
+The Mauryan Empire supplied Western countries with indigo and other medicinal substances, as well as cotton and silk.
+Trade was conducted via both land and sea.
+Godowns (an Eastern word for warehouses) were built, and special provisions were made to protect trade routes.
+In addition, the state controlled weights and measures.

-Sher Shah Reforms
+Sher Shah reforms

-In the 1540s Sher Shah, the ruler of Bihar and northern India, introduced measures that included laws to ensure that peasants were not cheated and that all were treated equally irrespective of religion and class.
-The empire stretched from Bengal in the east to the Indus in the west.
-Sher Shah divided his empire into 47 sarkars (provinces or districts) which were further subdivided into parganas for ease of administration.
-The reforms were an indication of the economic sophistication of the Bihar region during Muslim government rule.
+During the 1540s, Sher Shah Suri – the ruler of Bihar and northern India – introduced a number of measures, including laws to ensure that peasants were not cheated and that all people were treated equally, regardless of religion or class.
+His empire stretched from the Bengal region in the east to the Indus River in the west.
+Sher Shah divided his empire into 47 sarkars (provinces or districts), which were further subdivided into parganas for ease of administration.
+These reforms indicated the economic sophistication of the Bihar region during Sher Shah Suri's rule.